 Many photographers will tell stories on their blogs, whether it is about a trip, party, their weekend, or family.
 Why not use your images to enhance your story telling skills?

 You don’t want every single one of your images to be taken from the same location.
-You should be working up a sweat moving around your subject capturing every possible angle you can think of to tell the story.
+You should be working up a sweat moving around your subject and capturing every possible angle you can think of to tell the story.
 You will be surprised how one angle may tell a bigger story than another angle.

 The number of pictures to share per post is completely up to you.
 Think of your readers and figure out what works best.
-I know for the photos I took below, I kept 25 (after I deleted the ones I didn’t want), but I know my readers would not want to look at 25 pictures of my kids painting.

 - Rule of Thirds

-- Straightening Horizons/Cluttered Background
+- Straightening Horizons

 - Natural Light Photography